bhauman/figwheel-main/docs/quick_start.md

 ## Rebel Readline feature walkthrough

-Let's quickly walk through how to use some of the **Clojure Key Bindings** listed in the help.
+Let's quickly walk through how to use some of the **Clojure Key Bindings** listed in the help above.

 #### Autocomplete

-Type `(ra` at the prompt and don't hit enter but hit the TAB key.
+Type `(ra` at the prompt and don't hit ENTER but hit the TAB key.

-You will see a list of choices that you can TAB through and hit enter on your selection.
+You will see a list of choices that you can TAB through and hit ENTER on your selection.
 You can also keep typing to narrow the selection down.